paynl/magento2-plugin/README.md

 # Description

-With this plug-in by PAY. you can easily add all desired payment methods to your Magento 2 webshop.
-Please refer to https://www.pay.nl (Dutch) for an overview of all features and services.
+With the PAY. plugin you can easily add different payement methods to your Magento 2 webshop.
+You can go to https://www.pay.nl (Dutch) for an overview of all our features and services and visit https://docs.pay.nl/plugins#magento-2 for more documentation of our plugin.

 - [Description](#description)
 - [Available payment methods](#available-payment-methods)